- Direct Known Subclasses:

 contains

-Checks that the subject contains at least one element that corresponds to the given expected element.
+Checks that the actual iterable contains at least one element that corresponds to the given expected element. -

 doesNotContain